awslabs/aws-iatk/docs/tutorial/examples/retrieve_cfn_info.md

 In the test code, we use both `get_stack_outputs` and `get_physical_id_from_stack` to get the Queue URL, then assert the values returned from both methods are equal.

-// Need to change zion when name is settled

 === "01-cfn_utils/test_example_01.py"
 ```python
 import os